mcbrieri/361_Amazon_microservice/README.md

 # 361_Amazon_microservice
-Python microservice using ZMQ: receives request from client in the form of an ailment, checks dictionary of treatments and returns a link (in the form of a string) to the associated treatment list if the ailment received is found in the dictionary.
+Python microservice using ZMQ: This microservice will receive a Beta fish disease from the user in the form of a string.
+It will use that string to search a dictionary of treatment links and if the disease passed matched one of the keys in the dictionary, the microservice will return a list object that contains links (in the form of strings) to Amazon products recommended for treatment.

 A. Clear instructions for how to programmatically REQUEST data from the microservice you implemented.
 Include an example call.